ionic-team/ionic-site/docs/v2/2.0.0/api/components/app/IonicApp/index.md

-The base Ionic class that your app inherits from.
+TODO(adamdbradley): IonicApp is injected, not inherited from now The base Ionic class that your app inherits from.
 By inheriting from this class, you will have access to the Ionic API.

 <h1 class="class export">IonicApp <span class="type">class</span></h1>
 <p class="module">exported from <a href='undefined'>ionic/ionic</a><br/>
-defined in <a href="https://github.com/driftyco/ionic2/tree/master/ionic/components/app/app.ts#L13-L240">ionic/components/app/app.ts (line 13)</a>
+defined in <a href="https://github.com/driftyco/ionic2/tree/master/ionic/components/app/app.ts#L13-L197">ionic/components/app/app.ts (line 13)</a>
 </p>
+<p><p>TODO(adamdbradley): IonicApp is injected, not inherited from now
-<p><p>The base Ionic class that your app inherits from.
+The base Ionic class that your app inherits from.
 By inheriting from this class, you will have access to the Ionic API.</p>
 </p>
 ## Members